nopara73/Dumplings/Explanation.md

 ![Percentage of inputs below minimum denomination in Wasabi](https://i.imgur.com/FCtCB2K.png)

 ### Analysis
 There is a tradeoff between usability of Wasabi and opening up potential Denial of Service (DoS) attack vectors.
 Namely, a small base denomination would enable more users to join a CoinJoin transaction.
 However, on the other hand, it would make a potential DoS attack cheaper to disrupt the CoinJoin service.
-In current Wasabi, UTXOs with value less than the base deanonymization can enter the CoinJoin transaction, although their combined values should be more than the base denomination value.
-If a user registers such inputs for mixing, then the coordinator is able to link those UTXOs that they belong to the same user.
+In current Wasabi, UTXOs with value less than the base denomination can enter the CoinJoin transaction, although their combined values should be more than the base denomination value.
+If a user registers such inputs for mixing, then the coordinator is able to link those UTXOs that infer they belong to the same user.
 This is a privacy leak and clearly unwanted.

 ## Conclusion